-- 1. Reading the Flash Protection status or Flash ID - 2.
+- 1. Reading the Flash Protection status or Flash ID using the Flash instruction. - 2.
 When an error condition occurs (DQ5 goes high) during a Flash programming or erase cycle.

 The Reset instruction will reset the Flash to normal Read Mode immediately.
 However, if there is an error condition (DQ5 goes high), the Flash memory will return to the Read Mode in 25 μ Seconds after the Reset instruction is issued.